You Could Have Been with Me: US and Canadian edition

 North American editions of the album replaced "Isn't It So" with "When He Shines", and switched the order of tracks 2 and 5 ("You Could Have Been with Me" and "Savoir Faire".)

+On the 2013 CD, though not on the original UK release “When He Shines” is listed as track 11 of the album, not as a bonus track.